bitpay/bitcore/README.md

     readwrite: + allows to create addresses and unsigned tx prposals full     : + allows sign tx prposals
 ```
-`readonly` will only export the Wallet's Extended PublicKeys, and only the derived private key required for signing 'GET' request (readonly) to the server. `readwrite` will add the derived private key required for signing all other requests (as POST) so readwrite access will be possible.
+`readonly` will only export the Wallet's Extended PublicKeys, and only the derived private key required for signing 'GET' request (readonly) to BWS. `readwrite` will add the derived private key required for signing all other requests (as POST) so readwrite access will be possible.
 And `full` will export also the Extended Private Key, which is necesary for signing wallet's transactions.  `bit import` can handle any for the levels correctly.

 ``` shell